 “Abby has persevered to achieve her goals, never quit on her dreams and maintained an optimism about the goodness of humanity and the unlimited potential of every human being.
 But probably the quality I most admire, is that Abby never sees her achievements as an end in themselves – she wants to forge a path to motivate and lead others.
 I’ve always seen her go to bat for the underdog, or take time to really see others and help them believe in themselves.
 And consistent with that compassion is the humility I see, as she never draws attention to herself or her accomplishments, but always acknowledges the team members around her, the leaders who have invested in her, and her family who have loved and supported her.
 If anyone deserves recognition for outstanding achievements and character, it is Abigail Blount.”

 Achievement in Humanities

 Jordan T. Kuck

-Dr. Jordan Kuck is an assistant professor of history at Brevard College, where he teaches European and global history.
+Jordan Kuck is an assistant professor of history at Brevard College, where he teaches European and global history.
 He holds two degrees from the University of Nebraska at Kearney and obtained his PhD from the University of Tennessee, Knoxville in 2014.
-At UT, Kuck studied under Dr. Vejas Liulevicius.
+At UT, Kuck studied under Professor Vejas Liulevicius.